ssharma1991/autonomous-car-basic-lane-detection/README.md

 <img src="other_images/test_RealTime_video.gif" width="720" title="Camera Pipeline Testing"/>

 Next, I develop a fixture to prop my tablet to my car's windscreen.
-I use SnappyXO parts to create the fixture design.
+I use [SnappyXO](http://snappyxo.com/) parts, a laser-cut robotics platform built by my research group, to create the fixture design.
 The complete setup with the tablet looks something like this.

 <img src="other_images/SnappyXO.jpg" width="720" title="Fixture design using SnappyXO"/>